actfong/fromatob-k8s-workshop/2-Pods.md

 Therefore, in general, the *declarative way* is the preferred way to work with K8s.

-The application that we will be working with is called *tasman* and its source code can be found [here](https://github.com/actfong/tasman).
+The application that we will be working with is called *tasman* and its source code can be found [here](https://github.com/actfong/tasman) and the related Docker images are [here](https://hub.docker.com/r/actfong/tasman/tags).
 It is a Sinatra application running on port 4567.

 Get the example manifest file by cloning this repository:
 ```